OpenEnergyPlatform/omi/README.rst

 The validation is based on `jsonschema`.
 We release a schema with each `oemetadata` release, that schema can be used to validate the user metadata.
 The dialect currently does not support direct access on to the validation.
 This will be updated soon.
+This will create a report.json containing information to debug possible errors.
+The parser.validate() takes two arguments the first one is the metadata and the second optional one is the schmea.
+By default (if no schema is passed) the validation will try to get the matching schema for the current metadata.

 Module usage::

     # You can import the JSONParser directly like this:
     import json
     from omi.dialects.oep.parser import JSONParser